Skip to content

 In the “one journey for all” approach, localization is handled within Canvas Journeys and Liquid to define messaging for each user.

-Once sent, the dashboard provides aggregated Canvas Analytics, whereas the user level engagement can be measured via custom Segment Funnels, such as combining Country and Received Canvas Step filters.
+After a Canvas is sent, the dashboard provides aggregated Canvas Analytics, whereas the user level engagement can be measured via custom segment funnels, such as combining Country and Received Canvas Step filters.

 Localization can be achieved through the following methods: